 - Each iteration is easy to manage

-- Easily adapts to the ever-changing needs of the clients as well as the project
+- Easily adapts to the changing needs of clients and the project

-- Requires less time for documentation and gives more time for designing
+- Requires less time for documentation and offers more time for designing

 - Suitable for agile organizations